owis1998/graph-traversal/README.md

 # graph-traversal

-graph traversal refers to the process of visiting each vertex in a graph. note that any argument pass to the algorithm function should be a list of vertex and dic represents adjacency list, like this:
+graph traversal refers to the process of visiting each vertex in a graph. note that any argument pass to the algorithm function should be a list of vertices and dic represents adjacency list, like this:

 vertices_list = ['B', 'C', 'D', 'E', 'F', 'G', 'H'] adj_list = {